-Pitney Bowes' 80-year record of advocacy and commitment to diversity and inclusion has been externally recognised with numerous awards throughout our history including:
+Pitney Bowes' 80-year record of advocacy and commitment to diversity and inclusion has been externally recognized with numerous awards throughout our history including:

-- Equal Opportunity Employment from the National Urban League (1950) - Catalyst Award for the Advancement of Women (1994) - Fortune Magazine's Best Companies for Minorities (6 times starting in 1998) - Hispanic Magazine's Top 100 Companies for Hispanics (7 times starting in 1999) - Black Enterprise Magazine's Best Companies for Diversity (7 times in the 2000s) - Diversity Inc's Top Companies for Diversity (5 times starting in 2001, and #1 in 2004)
+- Equal Opportunity Employment from the National Urban League (1950); - Catalyst Award for the Advancement of Women (1994); - Fortune Magazine's Best Companies for Minorities (6 times starting in 1998); - Hispanic Magazine's Top 100 Companies for Hispanics (7 times starting in 1999) - Black Enterprise Magazine's Best Companies for Diversity (7 times in the 2000s) and, - Diversity Inc's Top Companies for Diversity (5 times starting in 2001, and #1 in 2004)

-Some of the ways we've been recognised for leadership in diversity and inclusion more recently:
+Some of our more recent recognition for leadership in diversity and inclusion:

 - America's Best Employers for Women (Forbes Magazine 2019, 2018)

 - America's 500 Best Large Employers (Forbes Magazine 2017, 2016)

-- Olga Lagunova, Pitney Bowes Chief Data and Analytics officer, named one of 14 'Women Tech Superstars to Watch' by Hackbright Academy
+- Olga Lagunova, Pitney Bowes Chief Data and Analytics officer, named one of 14 "Women Tech Superstars to Watch" by Hackbright Academy

-- Brava Awards (YWCA of Greenwich, CT, USA)
+- Brava Awards (YWCA of Greenwich, CT)

-- -2017 Lila Snyder
+- -2017- Lila Snyder

-- -2016 Sheryl Battles
+- 2016 Sheryl Battles

-- 2015 Abby F. Kohnstamm
+- -2015- Abby F. Kohnstamm

-- -2014 Rose M. Velez-Smith
+- 2014- Rose M. Velez-Smith

-- -2013 Kathleen Ryan Mufson
+- 2013- Kathleen Ryan Mufson

-- Stamford Alumni Chapter Kappa Alpha PSI Fraternity and the Stamford Alumni Diamond Foundation honoured Sheryl Battles, Vice President Communications and Diversity Strategy, as business person of the year in 2018
+- Stamford Alumni Chapter Kappa Alpha PSI Fraternity and the Stamford Alumni Diamond Foundation honored Sheryl Battles, Vice President Communications and Diversity Strategy, as business person of the year 2018

 - Virginia Department for Aging and Rehabilitative Services Award, 2017